Other Ingredients: Microcrystalline cellulose, gelatin, vegetable magnesium stearate and silicon dioxide.

 CAUTION: Do not exceed recommended dose.
 Pregnant or nursing mothers, children under 18, and individuals with a known medical condition should consult a physician before using this or any dietary supplement.
-If you are taking a birth control pill, are considering becoming pregnant or have questions about the advisability of taking this product, consult your physician prior to use.

 WARNING: This product is manufactured and packaged in a facility which may also process milk, soy, wheat, egg, peanuts, tree nuts, fish and crustacean shellfish.